Buying A House As A Single Woman: A How-To Guide

 Share:

-Buying a house as a single woman is an exciting prospect.
-But there are some unique challenges to consider when buying a house on your own.
-Let’s explore what you need to know when buying a house as a single woman.
+Buying a house is an exciting prospect for anyone.
+But single women may face some unique challenges when buying a house on their own.
+Let's explore what you need to know when buying a house as a single woman to make informed financial decisions every step of the way.

 Home Buying Trends For Single Women

-According to the National Association of REALTOR’s® housing trends report, single women made up 22% of home buyers in 2020.
-That’s significantly higher than single males, who made up 9% of home buyers in 2020.
+If buying a home has been on your mind, you aren’t alone.
+A National Association of REALTORS® (NAR) housing trends report found that single women made up 17% of home buyers in 2023.
+That’s significantly higher than single males, who made up 9% of home buyers.

 Single female homeownership isn’t a new trend.
-A study showed that single women have outpaced single males in homeownership as far back as 1985.
-But more and more women have taken the plunge into homeownership in the past couple of decades.
+NAR reports show single women have outpaced single males in homeownership since 1981 – and more and more women have taken the plunge into homeownership in the past couple of decades.

 See What You Qualify For